adityaax/unique-bugs-chains-and-bypasses/README.md

 ## 📄 Contributing
 We welcome pull requests that include:

-- Submissions of **unique bugs, bypasses, or chained attack chains**.
+- Submissions of **unique bugs, bypasses, or chained attack scenarios**.
 - Educational value for the community.